Segmenting Your Analytics Data

 mobile analytics tag for all searches that originate from mobile phones.
 You can also apply multiple analytics tags to any search.

 You should use analytics tags to group similar search environments.

 To get you thinking about the potential use cases for Analytics Tags, consider the following variables:

-- Data retrieved from a user’s account (age, gender)
+- Data retrieved from a user’s account, for example age and gender

 - First-time user vs. recurring user